 We’ve been recommending a few books for a while.
 These books will offer you step by step guidance and advice on bonsai care.
 No matter if you’re a beginner, an enthusiast or a pro.

-The greatest book we know on bonsai is The Bonsai Book by Dan Barton.
-This is one of the most famous texts on the topic and the most complete.
-All you need to know is on its pages, and when we say everything we really mean it.
-You can read our review about The Bonsai Book by Dan Barton here or buy it directly on Amazon.
-This is the only book about bonsai on Amazon.com which all reviews give unanimously five stars, so we aren’t alone on our views.
+The best book we know on bonsai is The Bonsai Book by Dan Barton, which we named a few lines ago.
+This is one of the most famous works on the subject and without a doubt the most complete.
+Everything you need to know is there, and when we say everything we really mean it.
+You can read our review about The Bonsai Book by Dan Barton here or buy it directly on Amazon by clicking on the image.
+This is the only book about bonsai on Amazon.com which all reviews give the top qualification of five stars, so our opinion that this is an amazing work is shared by many.

-On the right side of this site on our Read More! section you can check out our reviews on books and products.
+On the right column of this site you can find more reviews on bonsai books and products.